ShiroETsuki/Dark-Mode-Script-Machine/README.md

 ## Dark-Mode-Script-Machine

-These scripts are for use with tampermonkey, and may or may not work with other script injection addons for chomre, firefox, etc.
+These scripts are for use with tampermonkey, and may or may not work with other script injection addons for Chrome, Firefox, etc.
 To use them, just download **Tampermonkey** here

 [**Google Chrome**](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) **|**
 [**Firefox**](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)